yoyoberenguer/Water-Ripple-Effect/README.md

     <img src="https://github.com/yoyoberenguer/Water-Ripple-Effect/blob/master/Assets/Capture2.PNG?raw=true">
 </p>

-Click on the executable setup_RippleEffect.exe to download the setup file and run it onto your machine, The installation process might be flagged as unsafe by you anti-virus.
+Click on the executable setup_RippleEffect.exe to download the installer and run it onto your machine, The installation process might be flagged as unsafe by your anti-virus.

 <p align="left">
     <img src="https://github.com/yoyoberenguer/Water-Ripple-Effect/blob/master/Assets/Capture1.PNG?raw=true">